jedbur/jedbur.github.io/_posts/2025-05-12-diffraction-guide.md

 ---
 &nbsp;

 Diffraction patterns and phasors are one of the most confusing topics for students to learn intuitively.
-This short post is intended to help Cambridge Physics IA students understand why we phasors, how to use them, and how to derive the correct expressions for diffraction pattern intensities that you learn about in the Waves & Quantum Waves lecture course.
+This short post is intended to help Cambridge Physics IA students understand why we use phasors, how to use them, and how to derive the correct expressions for diffraction pattern intensities that you learn about in the Waves & Quantum Waves lecture course.
 You can think of it as a supplement to the lecture notes (available [here](/assets/pdf/Interference_and_Diffraction.pdf)).
 I recommend you read that first.
 I also recommend [this post on StackExchange](https://physics.stackexchange.com/questions/326455/question-on-wave-interference/326469#326469), on which parts of this write-up are based.

 After a refresher on what a phasor is, we will use them to derive expressions for diffraction intensities for the following cases: